 The far side side wishbone had to be removed and sent back to Stark for modifications to enable it to fit and not clash with the new engine.

 Once the wishbones where off the car, it was interesting to note that the ball joints were completely knackered.
-In fact, I couldn't believe how bad they were.
+In fact, I couldn't

 One of the biggest problems with the Honda conversions is the amount of heat generated by the engine.
 The drive shafts are particularly vulnerable to this, especially the intermediate one.

 The intermediate drive shaft sits directly behind the exhaust manifold and as such soaks up the majority of the heat generated by the exhaust pipes.

 The Honda engine comes with a standard, black shielding, however given its colour, its always a good idea to try to either change the colour ( powder coa